Brazil To Host 2027 Womens World Cup As Gaza Overshadows FIFA Meeting - UrduPoint

 As the Brazil tournament approaches, the focus will be on the huge financial disparity between men's and women's football.

-prize money for the 2023 Women's World Cup was a record $110 million, but that was still far short of the $440 million on offer to teams at the 2022 men's finals in Qatar.
+prize money for the 2023 Women's World Cup was a record $110 million, but still far short of the $440 million on offer to teams at the 2022 men's finals in Qatar.

 The congress also heard a call from the Palestinian FA (PFA) to suspend Israel from the world body and ban Israeli teams from FIFA events.